- Kindle Fire is a popular eBook reader that may not be recognized by your computer, so we covered this issue for you.

 - Windows will now install the necessary drivers.

-After reinstalling Kindle driver, any problems with Kindle Fire should be fixed.
+After reinstalling the Kindle driver, any problems with Kindle Fire should be fixed.

 After you remove the driver, you need to disconnect the Kindle and restart both your PC and Kindle.
 Once both devices restart, connect them and your Kindle will be recognized.